huangmozhilv/u2net_torch/README.md

 ## Overview
 Brief instruction to apply the code:
 1. Requirements are listed in `requirments.txt`.
+2. Please put the datasets downloaded from [Medical Segmentation Decathlon](http://medicaldecathlon.com/) in `dataset`.
-2. `data_explore.py` is to explore the characteristics of the images, e.g. pixel spacings.
+3. `data_explore.py` is to explore the characteristics of the images, e.g. pixel spacings.
-3. `preprocess_taskSep.py` is used to do offline preprocessing (e.g. cropping, resampling) of the data samples to save time for training.
+4. `preprocess_taskSep.py` is used to do offline preprocessing (e.g. cropping, resampling) of the data samples to save time for training.
-4. `train_model_no_adapters.py` is the mainfile to train the independent models as well as the shared model.
+5. `train_model_no_adapters.py` is the mainfile to train the independent models as well as the shared model.
-5. `train_model_wt_adapters.py` is the mainfile to train the propsed universal model with separable convolution.
+6. `train_model_wt_adapters.py` is the mainfile to train the propsed universal model with separable convolution.
-6. Terminal commands to train all models are presented in `train_models.sh`.
+7. Terminal commands to train all models are presented in `train_models.sh`.

-To accelerate training, we built a fast tool to do online image augmentation with CUDA on GPU(especially for elastic deformation). [link](https://github.com/qsyao/cuda_spatial_deform).
+To accelerate training, we built a fast tool to do online image augmentation with CUDA on GPU(especially for elastic deformation). [**cuda_spatial_defrom**](https://github.com/qsyao/cuda_spatial_deform).

 ## Citation
 If you use this code, please cite our paper as: